kyma-project/registry-proxy/docs/user/tutorials/01-10-registry-proxy-connection.md

 2. Choose **+** in the **Resources of {your registry name}**
 3. Add `/` as the URL path, mark the **Active** checkbox, and select `Path and All Sub-Paths`.
 Choose **Save**.
-4. If the OAuth uses different host or port than the Docker Registry create a second **Mapping Virtual to Internal System**, and provide the following information:
+4. If the OAuth uses a different host or port than the Docker Registry, create another **Mapping Virtual to Internal System**, and provide the following information:

 - Back-end Type: Non-SAP System
 - Protocol: HTTPS